 Our fixture list includes, among others, St Paul’s School, Eastbourne College, Hampton School, KCS Wimbledon and Reeds School.
 The 1st XI also have annual games against the MCC and XL Forty Club, and are very proud of their relationship with both.
 Each year the 1st XI take part in an end of summer cricket festival alongside Brentwood School, Ipswich School and Abingdon.

-Girls’ cricket has become increasingly popular at St John's.
-Cricket is offered to the Lower School girls in their first year at the school and they play a number of different Saturday fixtures against schools such as Dunottar, Epsom College and Kingston Grammar School.
-The girls also take part in cricket festivals each summer, which vary from softball games to six a side tournaments.
-This is a fantastic development for the school and the next few years should prove very exciting.
+Cricket is offered to all pupils from their first year at the School, and they play a number of different Saturday fixtures against schools such as Dunottar, Epsom College and Kingston Grammar School.
+The girls also take part in cricket festivals each summer, which vary from softball games to six-a-side tournaments.